 Test 5.2: Luma-Residual Taps in Chroma-ALF and CCALF (JVET-AE0121)

-In this test, the luma residual that used in luma-ALF is further introduced into chroma ALF and CCALF for filtering.
-The luma-residual based taps are added into chroma-ALF and CCALF filters to further improve the chroma coding performance.
+In this test, the luma residual that used in luma ALF is further introduced into chroma ALF and CCALF for filtering.
+The luma-residual based taps are added into chroma ALF and CCALF filters to further improve the chroma coding performance.

 AI configuration should be also studied.